volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

-May 6th April 2017
+May 7th April 2017
 	BRUTEFIR2 PLUGIN

 This plugin is designed to use brutefir with volumio2

-It will provide :
+It provides :
 - A automated installation
 - A loopback device setting for alsa

-- The use of custom filter - for DRC digital room correction
+- The use of custom filters - for DRC digital room correction

 - A multiband equalizer
 	with gain for each band
-	with phase setting for each band (not implemented yet)
+	several equalizer preset such as loudness, bass, voice, rock, flat

 - A stereo to binaural filtering using BAUER alsa ladspa plugin

 Path for filters (left and right) will be set through webUI and stored in a file.